-All keys used in a school shall be the responsibility of the principal or designee.
-Keys shall be issued only to those employees who regularly need a key in order to carry out normal activities of their position.
+The principal or designee shall be responsible for all keys used in a school.
+Keys shall be issued only to authorized employees who regularly need a key in order to carry out job responsibilities.

 The principal or designee shall create a key control system with a record of each key assigned and room(s) or building(s) which the key opens.